alexandermandl/terraform-provider-constellix/README.md

 Using The Provider
 ------------------
+If you are building the provider, follow the instructions to :
+Installing Plugins
+Third-party plugins (both providers and provisioners) can be manually installed into the user plugins directory, located at %APPDATA%\terraform. d\plugins on Windows and ~/. terraform. d/plugins on other systems.
-If you are building the provider, follow the instructions to [install it as a plugin.](https://www.terraform.io/docs/plugins/basics.html#installing-a-plugin) After placing it into your plugins directory, run `terraform init` to initialize it.
+After placing it into your plugins directory, run `terraform init` to initialize it. ex.

-ex.
 ```hcl
 #configure provider with your Constellix  credentials.